nicm42/murdle-cards/README.md

 ## Technologies

 - React
+- TypeScript
+- CSS
 - Vite
-- Vitest
-- CSS
 - Cypress

 ## Setup

-To view this project visit the demo TBC or download the files, open a terminal in that folder and install locally using npm:
+To view this project visit the [demo](https://murdle-cards.pages.dev/) or download the files, open a terminal in that folder and install locally using npm:

 ```
 npm install